snowshoes7/berke1337_re/symbolic-exec-4.6/README.md

-You will need Linux to run the binaries which is highly reccomended.
+You will need Linux to run the binaries (However these can be solved without running these binaries).
 This can be done by building then running the challenges in a docker container.
 Using the command in the parent directory:

 `docker build -t re .`